jsuarezruiz/Nova.Avalonia.UI/README.md

 <img src="images/novaui_barcodegenerator_light.gif" alt="BarcodeGenerator" width="250" />

+### CircularSlider

+The `CircularSlider` control allows users to select a value by dragging around a circular arc.
+It supports customizable angles, step frequencies, color themes, and center content.

 ### RatingControl

 The `RatingControl` allows users to view and set ratings using interactive items such as stars, hearts, or custom shapes.
 It supports multiple precision levels, customizable appearance, and full keyboard and pointer interaction.